ProSoft2025/EasySaveProject/README.md

 * Graphic Interface

 Abandoning Console mode.
-The application must now be developed in WPF under .Net Core.
+The application must now be developed in Avalonia.

  * Unlimited number of jobs